Uterine Fibroid Embolization (UFE)

 In some cases, uterine fibroids cause women to experience heavy bleeding and pain during periods, bleeding between periods, pain during intercourse, pressure or pain in the abdomen, between hip bones or behind the legs, or an enlarged uterus.
 Constipation and bloating are also common symptoms.

-Most often, they appear in women between 30 and 40 years of age, and more frequently in African American women as well.
-Family history, birth control use, and alcohol and red meat consumption are also risk factors in the development of fibroids.
+Most often, they appear in women between 30 and 40 years of age, and more frequently in African American women.
+Family history, birth control use, alcohol use and red meat consumption are also risk factors in the development of fibroids.

-Many women are told that hysterectomy (surgical removal of the uterus) or myomectomy (surgical removal of the fibroids from within the uterus) are the only options to treat fibroids.
-But hysterectomy has a high complication rate and uterus removal is linked to health problems down the road, including heart disease, incontinence and early menopause, even without ovary removal.
+If the symptoms of fibroids are causing pain and discomfort, treatment becomes necessary.
+In that case, many women are told that hysterectomy (surgical removal of the uterus) or myomectomy (surgical removal of the fibroids from within the uterus) are their only options.
+However, a hysterectomy has a high complication rate and uterus removal is linked to other health problems down the road, including heart disease, incontinence, and early menopause, even without ovary removal.
 Myomectomy preserves the uterus, but fibroids are prone to return and usually do so within 24 months.

 To find out if UFE is right for you, please take the short quiz below.